 The 'Manage Project Options' dialog provides facilities for configuring various actions of Enterprise Architect for the current model or project, affecting all users of that model.
 When you open the dialog it defaults to the 'General' page, which helps you to set the system behavior options such as the required release of Enterprise Architect, diagram text appearance, Sequence message spacing and SysML Control Flows format.

-The dialog also has pages for identifying MDG Technologies, the Cloud configuration, Perspective security groups, Code Engineering options and code language options that are specific to the model.
+The dialog also has pages for identifying MDG Technologies, the Cloud configuration, Reusable Asset Service Registry configuration for Baselines, Code Engineering options and code language options that are specific to the model.

-Ribbon Configure> Mode l > Options ------------------------ -------------
+Ribbon Configure > Model > Options ------------------------------------ --

 Control system behavior